ishitajain123/Text-Classification-using-Bert/README.md

 * **Cliff 3 - Problem Statement Launch**
   Submit prototypes/solutions based on the dynamic problem statement shared!.Two problem statements were shared.Participant had to do any one of them.One was a -TEXT             CLASSIFICATION problem and one was DISTRIBUTED WORKFLOW PROCESSING problem.I decided to do Text classification problem.Participants were given 2 days to submit their           solutions.They had to submit the code, powerpoint presentation and a video explaining the solution.
 * **Cliff 4 - Finale and IB Interviews**
-  The top 26 participants shortlisted presented their solutions to the esteemed jury and winners were declared.I am glad to say that I got first prize and a FTE offer from       Instabase.
+  The top 26 participants shortlisted presented their solutions to the esteemed jury and winners were declared.Shortlisted students interveiwed with Instabase for FTE and intern roles on the same day.I am glad to say that I got first prize and a FTE offer from Instabase.Prize money was Rs200000 for winner, Rs100000 for first runner up and       Rs50000 for second runner up.7 students were given FTE and Intern offers.